 New Gift from Valerie Trotman Seeks to Ease Cancer's Emotional Toll

 A recent gift from Valerie A. Trotman will support the CCC’s PsychOncology Program.
 The Alexander J. and Valerie A. Trotman Cancer Support Fund will enable a wide variety of support services to those undergoing cancer treatment at Michigan.
 A gift from Valerie Trotman in 2006 established the Alexander J. Trotman Professorship in Leukemia Research.
-This story is taken from a Health System publication, Endowed Medical Professorships at the University of Michigan, which chronicles professorships in the Medical School and the generous donors who made them possible.
+This story is taken from a University of Michigan publication, Endowed Medical Professorships at the University of Michigan, which chronicles professorships in the Medical School and the generous donors who made them possible.